• Skip to primary navigation

 Serve

-11. Transfer to a serving plate and serve immediately.
+11. Transfer to a serving plate or bowl and serve immediately.

 freshly cooked adobong talong served in a white bowl garnished with green onion slices